Diana Ross and/or The Supremes

 if you get bored with Diana you can always listen to bassist James

-Jamerson and drummer Bennie Benjamin pounding away, and there are
+Jamerson and drummer Bennie Benjamin pounding away, and Mike Terry laying down genre-defining bari sax solos.

 folks were so far ahead of the standard R&B rhythm sections (to say